BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Following his thesis, people taking pictures, not (primarily) to preserve memories, but to curate a profile on Facebook, Instagram or LinkedIn.
 In that sense, I too build my own profile by writing this text and by curating a personal website, a GitHub repository, and many more profiles.
-AI helps us to evaluate our profile(s) within the McLuhan's *Global Village* {% cite mcluhan:1992 %}.
+AI helps us to evaluate our profile(s) within McLuhan's *Global Village* {% cite mcluhan:1992 %}.
 It makes it possible to get feedback from our peers and to present this evaluation back to the village.
+It enables *second-order observation* which reduces complexity.

 Moeller admits that he is---as many of us coming from an age where authenticy was the primary technology to build identity---annoyed by this picture frenzy.
 But he stays true to Luhmann and refrains from judging.